 Laurel began playing the fiddle in 1981, and her playing has been shaped over the years by listening to old recordings of Irish traditional musicians, by the guidance of master fiddler Seamus Connolly, with whom she studied in the early 1990s, and by the influence of the many wonderful musicians and friends she has met along the way.
 She loves the lonesome, enigmatic quality of the old music, and is especially drawn to the music of County Clare, East Galway, and Sligo.
 She considers old fiddle masters such as Paddy Canny and Michael Coleman to be major sources of inspiration.

 Laurel has toured and recorded with the fiddle ensemble “Childsplay” since 1999.
 Her performances with flute player Mark Roberts and dancer Kieran Jordan, guitarist Dan Compton, harpist Kathleen Guilday, fiddler and singer Sarah Martin, and guitarist Jim Prendergast have brought great joy to Laurel and to her audiences in recent years, at venues such as the Boston College Gaelic Roots series, the Marjorie Besas Memorial Concert series at Indian Hill, the Parlor Room, Northampton Massachusetts, the Not-Just-Another-Coffeehouse in Sharon, Massachusetts, the Fiddle Hell Festival, Blackstone River Theater, Burren Back Room Concert Series, The Flurry Festival in Saratoga Springs, NY, Northern Roots Festival in Brattleboro, Vermont, and the New World Festival in Randolph, Vermont among others.

-Laurel collaborated with Seamus Connolly to publish a book of traditional Irish tunes with accompanying CD, “Forget Me Not: Fifty Memorable Traditional Irish Tunes” with Mel Bay, in 2002.
+Laurel collaborated with Seamus Connolly to publish a book of traditional Irish tunes with accompanying CD, “Forget Me Not: Fifty Memorable Traditional Irish Tunes” with Mel Bay in 2002.
 In addition Laurel has recorded several albums with the Childsplay ensemble, and her music can be heard on Tony Cuffe’s recording “Sae Will We Yet.”
-Laurel’s first solo CD, “The Groves,” was released in 2006 and her new solo recording, "Larks & Thrushes" is available on CD Baby.
+Laurel’s first solo CD, “The Groves,” was released in 2006, and her newest CD, “Larks & Thrushes,” was released in December of 2018.